Alesha and Jarryd, on NOMADasaurus

 Bazaars: how to spend all your money in less than an hour

-Lively chaos and old charm, hundreds of shops, food, clothing, handmade Persian carpets, colorful dry fruits, the scent of spices, and whatever you may think of, have gathered under the brick covered stalls of traditional Iranian bazaars.
+Lively chaos and old charm, hundreds of shops, food, clothing, handmade Persian carpets, colorful dry fruits, the scent of spices, and whatever you may think of, have gathered under the brick-covered stalls of traditional Iranian bazaars.
 This is where all classes of people are together.

 - Tehran Bazaar: It is a must-do in Tehran.
 It was the economic heart of the city and was engaged with many political movements.
-Now, with all these giant malls in the city, it doesn’t have the power of the past but still is influential.
+Now, with all these giant malls in the city, it lost the power of the past but still is influential.
 Witness the beautiful Persian architecture and live Tehran’s daily tradition for a short while.
 When there, watch out the cart bearers.

 - Tabriz Bazaar: An exhibition of paradise on the earth; its famous internal Bazaar, Mozafarieh, with the beautiful dome above is where you can enjoy the Persian carpets all the way.
 Don‘t forget to have a cup of tea and have chat with the kind people there!
 Then head for the other parts of the oldest Bazaar in the Middle East.

-- Vakil Bazaar in Shiraz: The heavenly aroma of sour orange flower essence, the rainbow of Iranian spices and herbs, the beautiful colors of Persian carpet that are like oil color paintings, the colorful fabrics suitable for nomads traditional cloths, copper dishes, and other handicrafts have made Vakil Bazaar a very charming Bazaar.
+- Vakil Bazaar in Shiraz: The heavenly aroma of sour orange flower essence, the rainbow of Iranian spices and herbs, the beautiful colors of Persian carpet that are like oil color paintings, the colorful fabrics suitable for nomads traditional cloths, copper dishes, and other handicrafts have made Vakil Bazaar a very charming as well as crowded Bazaar.

 Local people hangouts: join the gatherings

 - Baam in Tehran: The cool refreshing weather in summer or the icy coldness in winter are both interesting for walking up Tehran heights and visit the whole great city beneath.
-You can have a relaxing stay in a restaurant with a good view or highly exciting hours in tele-cabin or sledge recreational facilities.
+You can have a relaxing stay in a restaurant with a good view or highly exciting hours in Telecabin or sleigh recreational facilities.

-- Shahrdari square and bazaar in Rasht: Have a nice evening in the city center. enjoy looking at old buildings with beautiful lights and taste original Iranian tea, while you are surrounded with smiles from locals.
+- Shahrdari Square and bazaar in Rasht: Have a nice evening in the city center.
+Enjoy looking at old buildings with beautiful lights and taste original Iranian tea, while you are surrounded by smiles from locals.

 - Gahvare Did in Shiraz: Take the concrete staircase to move up the lush hills and have a panoramic view of the whole city of Shiraz.
 It is worthy to visit; an antique domed construction that once was for guarding the city, and now it is a resort for the people to gather and enjoy the entertaining atmosphere.